SGCNZ Teachers Go Global

 - A desire to share the knowledge gained through the course is vital.

-- Teachers must agree to have their students participate in SGCNZ’s Regional University of Otago Sheilah Winn Shakespeare Festivals and/or Essay, Costume, Music Composition, Static Image Competitions or Primarily Playing Shakespeare in 2014 and beyond – if not already doing so.
+- Teachers must agree to have their students participate in SGCNZ’s Regional University of Otago Sheilah Winn Shakespeare Festivals and/or Essay, Costume, Music Composition, Static Image, Poster and DVD Cover Design Competitions or Primarily Playing Shakespeare – if not already doing so.

 - The group will work with Globe Education personnel and the Globe Company’s chief experts on text, voice and movement and with other high calibre Globe practitioners over the course.